The 10 best defences in Europe in 2022-23: Barcelona miles clear…

 As the old saying goes ‘attack wins you games, defence wins you titles.’
 Several of Europe’s top clubs have run a tight ship this season when it comes to keeping the ball out of their net.

-In fact, it will come as no surprise to find out that all five of the teams currently leading the way in Europe’s top five leagues make an appearance on today’s list.
+However, you might be surprised to find out that only two of the five of the teams currently leading the way in Europe’s major leagues make an appearance on this list of the best defences.

 We’ve gone through each of Europe’s top five leagues and picked out the 10 teams this season who have conceded the fewest goals.

 10. Nice – 21 goals